 Salt glazing is a technique that's continually evolving and being developed, despite being centuries old.
 Potters love its unpredictable, unique, and beautiful results.

-Salt glazing began in Germany in the Rhineland region between the 13th and 14th century, although it didn’t become popular in England until much later in the 15th century.
-The Rhineland were known for their pure clay quarries, so the perfect place for innovations in ceramics to be developed.
+Salt glazing began in Germany in the Rhineland region between the 13th and 14th centuries, although it didn’t become popular in England until much later in the 15th century.
+The Rhineland was known for its pure clay quarries, so the perfect place for innovations in ceramics to be developed.
 The area was also known for its busy docks that transported goods around Europe.
-It’s reported that the salt glazing began due to kilns in the Rhinelands being packed with salt-soaked wood from the barrels that held brined food.
+It’s reported that the salt glazing began due to kilns in the Rhineland being packed with salt-soaked wood from the barrels that held brined food.
 The salt from the wood created vapors in the kiln that then reacted with the clay bodies when fired at a very high temperature.
 In its basic form, "salt reacts with the silica in the clay pots to produce sodium silicate."
 Sodium silicate is essentially a liquid glass and therefore naturally glazed the pots, using the properties from the clay.
 Classic salt glazed pots often had a very distinctive orange coloring.
 Potters soon realized the varied effects you could create by using salt in the firing process and despite the technique being discovered accidentally, it then encouraged plenty of potters experimenting with deliberately throwing salt into the firing to produce a stronger salt glaze effect.

 What Is Soda Glazing?

 Soda glazing came much later than salt glazing, although still uses the same technique of adding soda into the kiln at the optimum temperature.
 The difference is not in its usage or its technique but in its properties, as soda is less toxic than salt.
 Both salt and soda firing create sodium vapor, but sodium carbonates don’t contain chloride and are therefore less toxic.

 How to Do a Salt or Soda Firing